w-duffy/september-section-2-resources/5-mod/16-week/SubmittingTheProject.md

 ## How to Submit the Project
 Update your scorecard and DM me confirming that you've:
 1. Completed the "Before Submitting" checklist.
-2. Checked every input in your app.
+2. Checked every input in your app, ensuring that every input has appropriate validations.
 3. **Provided** a Link to your Scorecard; please ensure I have editor access to your scorecard.

 Once your project has been submitted, I will review it and enter grades **next** Tuesday.